stoneharry/WoW-Spell-Editor/README.md

 WoW Spell Editor (3.3.5a - 12340)
 ===================

 This is a spell editor designed to be used for WoW version 3.3.5a (12340).
+It also supports importing/exporting of any patch version DBC <-> SQLite/MySQL with the use of text file bindings found in the `Bindings` directory.

 You could update it to be used with other versions relatively easily, but there is no easy way for me to make it support many versions at once with the current implementation.